Laf111/WiiUFtpServer/README.md

 Few games such as WWHD check the save files'rights and refuse to import them if permissions rights are not set using IOSUHAX_FSA_ChangeMode.

-Speeds compared to FTP-everywhere : (Wifi)
+Speeds compared to FTP-everywhere : ((Wii-U Ethernet Adapter and laptop connected with WIFI)

 <p align="center">
   <img src="bandwith.png">